 Certain types of hearing loss are the result of medical conditions that may be treatable by a physician with medication or surgery of the middle ear.
 In extremely rare cases, hearing loss may be a warning sign of a serious medical condition.
 Audiologists at Hear So Good have specialized skills in differential diagnosis and will refer you to your physician should a further evaluation be warranted.

 Many providers limit their focus to only one or two hearing aid manufacturers.
 It makes their job easier but can limit the options available to you.
-At Hear So Good, we maintain our technical expertise across several manufacturers enabling us to best serve you.
-Working with a large number of manufacturers ensures that you have access to the newest technologies and the most appropriate styles and features.
+At Hear So Good, we maintain our technical expertise across all six major manufacturers, and several smaller ones, enabling us to best serve you.
+Working with such a large number of manufacturers ensures that you have access to the newest technologies and the most appropriate styles and features.